JacobDer/PostgreSQL-practice/README.md

 2. How many films' titles begin with J?
 3. Of the customers whose names begin with E and have an address id lower than 500, which has the largest customer id?

+## Joins
+In this section we're practicing joining tables together.
+New operations that are fair game include INNER JOIN, FULL OUTER JOIN, LEFT OUTER JOIN, and RIGHT OUTER JOIN.
+1. What are the emails for the customers who live in California?
+2. Produce a list of movies which have Nick Wahlberg in them.

+## Timestamps
+In this section we're using EXTRACT and TO_CHAR statements to deal with timestamp data.
+1. In which months did payments occur?
+2. How many payments occured on a Monday?